Andrew B Peacock, DPM, FACFAS

 Edward L Chairman, DPM, FACFAS

 Dr. Edward Chairman is a board certified foot surgeon by the American Board of Foot and Ankle Surgery.
 He completed his undergraduate degree at Temple University where he went on to the Pennsylvania College of Podiatric Medicine.
 He has been in practice since 1970 and recently relocated one block east as the newest member of the Center for Foot and Ankle Disorders.
+After 50 years in practice, we celebrate the retirement of Dr. Chairman and wish him and his family the best!

 Call Today (215) 546-1618